Mother Figure: 112 Self-Portraits in Isolation

 As the weeks pass by and we shelter in place, the notion of self begins to dissolve and expand to encompass more than just my body, but also, the children, the house, the plants in the garden, the laneway.

-Archival pigment prints on fibre paper can be custom printed in A3 or A4 size.
+Archival pigment prints on fibre paper can be custom printed in A3 size.
 Editions of 10+AP.
-A3 size is AUD$120 and A2 is AUD$200, unframed.
+Signed unframed prints are AUD$120.
 Shipping worldwide.
 Please use my contact page to get in touch.